NLP-MVPs/nlp-project/README.md

 The goal of this project is predict the primary code type used in a GitHub repository based on the text contained within a readme.
 For this, the team decided to focus in on repositories who's primary coding language, as determined by GitHub, was either JavaScript or Python.

 We will deliver the following:
-  * an [MVP notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/MVP.ipynb) that details every step of this project.
+  * an [Final Project notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/final_notebook.ipynb) that details every step of this project.
   * a 5-minute presentation about the project, including slides.
   * a data dictionary for data used in this project.
   * this readme.